koralium/flowtide/docs/docs/expressions/tablefunctions/index.md

 message TableFunctionRelation {
     // Table function to use
     TableFunction table_function = 1;

-    // Schema of the output table from the function substrait.NamedStruct table_schema = 2;

     // Only required if used with an input.
     // Only left and inner join supported at this time.